adrian-nf/ParkingSpotDetection/README.md

 # ParkingSpotDetection

+# Parking Spot and Vehicle Occupancy Detection

-A project to detect parking spots and vehicle occupancy using drone imagery and machine learning models.
-The system identifies parking spots, detects vehicles, and determines if a parking spot is occupied or available based on the overlap between vehicles and parking spots.
+**A project to detect parking spots and vehicle occupancy using YOLO.**
+The system identifies parking spots, detects vehicles, and determines whether a parking spot is occupied or available.
+Occupancy is determined by calculating the centroid of the vehicle and checking if it falls within the boundaries of the parking spot.
+If the vehicle's centroid is inside the parking spot, it is considered occupied.

+This project utilizes fine-tuned YOLO models for object detection, specifically trained on datasets of aerial and satellite imagery to improve accuracy.

 ## Features